The Gromov boundary of the ray graph: The completed ray graph

 \begin{conjecture} There are loop-filling rays which are not ray-filling. \end{conjecture} For an illustration of why we believe Conjecture~\ref{conj:loop_filling_not_ray_filling}, see Figure~\ref{figu:loop_filling_not_ray_filling}.

 \begin{lemma} Let $L$ be a loop-filling ray.
 If $l$ and $l'$ are two rays (short or long) disjoint from $L$, then $l$ and $l'$ are disjoint. \end{lemma} \begin{proof} Suppose that $l$ and $l'$ intersect.
 We must be careful, because a priori $l'$ might accumulate on $l$ in such a way that there is no ``first'' intersection as we follow $l$ from $\infty$.
 However, we can still let $x$ be a point of intersection, and let $l_x$, $l'_x$ be the initial segments of $l$ and $l'$ from $\infty$ to the point of intersection $x$.
-Following $l_x$ and then $l'_x$ yields a loop, which we denote by $a$.
-Note that $a$ is disjoint from $L$.
-Now $a$ might not be simple, but it is a loop, and hence intersects itself finitely many times.
-Also, we remember that $a$ is written as $l_x \cup l'_x$.
-So we can now take the first intersection point $y$ between $l_x$ and $l'_x$ as we follow $l_x$ from $\infty$.
+Let $y$ be the first intersection point between $l_x$ and $l'_x$ as we follow $l_x$ from $\infty$.
 Let $l_{x,y}$ be the initial segment of $l_x$ from $\infty$ to $y$, and let $l'_{x,y}$ be the similar initial segment of $l'_x$.
 Since $l$ and $l'$ are in minimal position, $l_{x,y}\cup l'_{x,y}$ is a nontrivial loop, and it is simple because $y$ is that first intersection of $l_x$ and $l'_x$.
 This nontrivial loop is disjoint from $L$, which is a loop-filling ray.
 This is a contradiction, so we conclude that $l$ and $l'$ are disjoint. \end{proof}

 \begin{corollary} Let $l$ be a loop-filling ray which is not ray-filling, then every long ray disjoint from $l$ is not ray-filling. \end{corollary} \begin{proof} Since $l$ is not ray filling, there is a short ray $x$ disjoint from $l$.
 Now suppose we are given a long ray $l'$ disjoint from $l$.
 As $l$ is loop-filling, according to Lemma~\ref{lemma:disjoint_from_loop_filling}, $x$ and $l'$ are disjoint.
 Hence $l'$ is not ray-filling. \end{proof}